-Persistent repositories use a configurable path to store data.
+Persistent repositories use configurable paths to store data.
 The repository locations and their defaults are defined below.
-By default the MINIFI_HOME environment variable is used.
+By default the MINIFI\HOME environment variable is used.
 If you do not specify this variable, the root installation folder is used.
-You may specify your own path replacing these defaults in the minifi.properties file.
+You can specify your own path replacing the default variables in the minifi.properties file.

 '''

 nifi.database.content.repository.directory.default=${MINIFI_HOME}/content_re

 pository

 nifi.flowfile.repository.directory.default=${MINIFI_HOME}/flowfile_reposito

 ry

-nifi.provenance.repository.directory.default=${MINIFI_HOME}/provenance_re

-pository

 '''